-The Wat Phra Kaew Bangkok also known as Emerald Buddha temple adjoins the Grand palace and these two places are known to be Bangkok’s greatest and biggest attractions for tourists.
-The compound of the temple is flocked with millions of tourists every year and half of the time you are there, you have to make your way through the various photo shots that are taken by tourists visiting there.
+The Wat Phra Kaew Bangkok, also known as the Emerald Buddha Temple, adjoins the Grand Palace.
+These two places are known to be Bangkok’s greatest and biggest attractions for tourists.
+The temple compound is flooded with millions of tourists every year – you’ll spend half of your time avoiding other tourists’ photo ops!
+Nevertheless, it’s an amazing sight to see, regardless of its popularity.

 Wat Phra’s main attraction – Emerald Buddha

-While the temple itself is one of the main and biggest attractions of Thailand, it is also known to be the sacred and important temples in Bangkok.
-When you are inside the temple, there are certain rules and regulations that have to follow.
+While the temple itself is one of the biggest attractions in Thailand, it is also one of the most sacred and important temples in Bangkok.
+When you are inside the temple, there are certain rules and regulations that you have to follow.
 There are no compromises made on this front.

 The compound of the temple

 The interior walls are round and depict various stories of the Jataka collection.
 These are stories that are based on the various lives or births of Buddha in the animal and human form.
 These stories are located inside the temples in the traditional conventions of the Thai culture.
-In ones that are altering facing, you will find the depictions of Buddha’s victory over Mara the evil demon.
+In ones that face the altar, you will find the depictions of Buddha’s victory over Mara, the evil demon.
 It shows how he achieved enlightenment after subduing her.
-When you are inside the Wat Phra Keo temple, you have to ensure that you take out your shoes before stepping forth the main building.
-This practice is applicable before visiting any temple even in India.
+When you are inside the Wat Phra Keo temple, you have to ensure that you take off your shoes before stepping forth the main building.

-Although this temple holds a lot of significance for Thailand, however, this only one temple does not house any monks.
-The temple is surrounded with cloisters, which are a Thai version of Ramakian, which is famously known as the Indian epic story of Lord Ram- Ramayana.
-There are 178 sections in total and are dated back during the time King Mongkut was in power.
-On various occasions, they have been restored; the texts are self-explanatory and were devised by Rama V or King Chulalongkorn.
+Although this temple holds a lot of significance for Thailand, it does not house any monks.
+The temple is surrounded by cloisters, which are decorated with the Thai tale of Ramakian, which is famously known as the Indian epic story of Lord Ram- The Ramayana.
+There are 178 sections in total and are dated to the time of King Mongkut.
+They were devised by Rama V and have been restored several times since.

 Some other viewing pleasures through the mobile app

-The libraries in the temple -Apart from the temple, you also have two libraries which have been constructed to help protect the various literatures of Buddhism which holds a lot of importance.
-The libraries are impressive and is mostly closed for public however if you do get lucky, then you can surely consider looking at it.
+- The libraries in the temple: two libraries help protect the various literatures of Buddhism and hold a lot of importance.
+The libraries are impressive but often closed to the public.